Cellular Topology Optimization on Differentiable Voronoi Diagrams: Differentiable Voronoi diagram

 We enhance the local geometric expressiveness by defining the distance metric between points based on Mahalanobis distance \cite{mahalanobis1936generalized}

 where

 $\bm D_m$ is a $N^d$-by-$N^d$ symmetric matrix.
 This construction ensures that $\bm A_m$ is a positive definite symmetric matrix.

 Figure \ref{fig:anisotropy} illustrates the difference between isotropic Voronoi tessellation (Figure \ref{fig:8_pts_isotropic}), anisotropic Voronoi tessellation (Figure \ref{fig:8_pts_anisotropic}) where metric tensors are the same for each control point, and heterogeneous anisotropic Voronoi tessellation (Figure \ref{fig:8_pts_anisotropic_het}) where metric tensors are different for each control point.
-Curved edges only form when we have spatially varying metric tensor.
+Curved edges only form when we have spatially varying metric tensors. \gv{It is worth noticing that we use "anisotropic" to feature the geometry of the Voronoi structure characteristics, which only refers to how we define the Voronoi distance, in contrast to the material anisotropy used in continuum mechanics.}